 A fragrant, floral cocktail that's perfect for all occasions.

-Add all of the ingredients to a tumbler.
+Divide all of the ingredients between 2 tumblers.

 Serve and enjoy!